 This information represents the views of the doctors and nurses serving on the American Cancer Society’s Cancer Information Database Editorial Board.
 These views are based on their interpretation of studies published in medical journals, as well as their own professional experience.

 The treatment information in this document is not official policy of the Society and is not intended as medical advice to replace the expertise and judgment of your cancer care team.
 It is intended to help you and your family make informed decisions, together with your doctor.

 Your doctor may have reasons for suggesting a treatment plan different from these general treatment options.
 Don’t hesitate to ask him or her questions about your treatment options.

 General approach to treatment

 The treatment and prognosis (outlook) for patients with RMS depend to a large extent on the type of RMS and on how much of it can be removed with surgery.
 This is why it’s very important for patients to be diagnosed and treated by doctors who have experience with RMS.
-Children with RMS are best treated in a cancer center such as those who are members of the Children’s Oncology Group, where there is experience and expertise in treating childhood cancers.
+Children with RMS are best treated in a cancer center where there is experience and expertise in treating childhood cancers, such as in centers who are members of the Children’s Oncology Group.

 The types of treatment that can be used for RMS include:

 - High-dose chemotherapy and stem cell transplant (very rarely)